agiletec-inc/mindbase/README.md

 ### Menu bar companion (preview)

 Need a quick glance at collector status without touching the terminal?
 A lightweight Electron menu bar app now lives in `apps/menubar`.
-It polls `/health`, shows the state of collectors/pipelines, and links into docs/settings.
+It polls `/health`, shows the state of collectors/pipelines, lets you trigger `make up/down/logs/worker`, and talks to the same Settings API exposed by FastAPI.

 ```bash
 cd apps/menubar